Originally published July 17, 2019, updated for August 2025.

 To get the exact cycle count, use the System Information application in macOS.
 You can access System Information by searching for it using Spotlight or by finding it in the Utilities subfolder of the Applications folder.
 After opening it, scroll down to “Power” in the left sidebar and select it.

-If you want more detailed information, you can compare its Cycle Count to the maximum number of cycles for your MacBook model, compare its Full Charge Capacity to the original size of your battery in mAh (check our parts store if you aren’t sure), or download an app like coconutBattery that presents this information in a much easier-to-read layout.
+If you want more detailed information, you can compare its Cycle Count to the cycle limits for your MacBook model, compare its Full Charge Capacity to the original size of your battery in mAh (check our parts store if you aren’t sure), or download an app like coconutBattery that presents this information in a much easier-to-read layout.

 MacBook Air 13″ Early 2017 Battery Replacement